Sauww/DogParkWelcomeMessage/MOTD.md

 * No FFA on CC, friendly or not.
 * On the rest of the map, friendly FFA allowed
 * No smoke/fire bombs, throwable, beartraps & toolbox except FFA area.

-### FFA map (LiteMordhauTestLevel)
-* FFA allowed everywhere, except in duel zone.
-To access it type in chat "tp duel"